Fundamentals

 #

-# Avoid editing by hand, use `aiken packages` to manage them.
+# A list of dependencies.
+Avoid editing by hand, use `aiken packages` to manage

 [[dependencies]]

-version = "main" # Version, as a branch or git commit hash
+version = "main" # Version, as a git tag, branch name or git commit hash

 Well-known packages & modules